AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 LR when the refinement is visible, the state abstraction cannot be denoted except as an encapsulating state in a Part_Of indicator
+      :Trace Unit: FE 7.2.3 LR when the refinement is visible, the state abstraction cannot be denoted except as an encapsulating state in a Part_Of indicator